jundalisay/superb/content/en/research/einstein/relativity/section-25.md

-+++
+---
-title=  "Gaussian Co–ordinates"
+title: "Gaussian Co–ordinates"
-heading=  "Chapter 25"
+heading: "Section 25"
+date: 2022-03-14
-description=  "Einstein uses Gaussian co-ordinates to explain movement in 4D spacetime." image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-24" linkbtext=  "section-24" linkf=  "/research/einstein/relativity/section-26" linkftext=  "section-26"
+description: "Einstein uses Gaussian co-ordinates to explain movement in 4D spacetime."
-+++
+image: "/covers/rel.jpg"
+---

 The solution of Gauss is as follows. <!-- , this combined analytical and geometrical mode of handling the problem can be arrived at in the following way.  -->